-We currently operate three standalone energy generation facilities in Spain, located in Huelva and Me'rida.
-Our two standalone energy generation facilities in Huelva are comprised of a 50MW biomass energy generation facility, which we took possession of in February 2013 following the completion of its construction, and a 41 MW generation installation that was reactivated in November 2014, after the shutdown of our pulp production facility at Huelva.
-We also operate a 20 MW biomass energy generation facility in Me'rida, which we took possession of in September 2014 following the completion of its construction.
+We currently operate five standalone energy generation facilities in Spain, located in Huelva, Mérida, Ciudad Real y Jaén.
+Our two standalone energy generation facilities in Huelva are comprised of a 50 MW biomass energy generation facility, which we took possession of in February 2013 following the completion of its construction, and a 41 MW generation installation that was reactivated after the shutdown of our pulp production facility at Huelva.
+We also operate a 20 MW biomass energy generation facility in Mérida, which we took possession of in September 2014 following the completion of its construction.
+On December 29, 2016, we acquired to Enel Green Power 64.07% of the share capital of Energía La Loma, S.A. and 68.42% of Energías de la Mancha ENEMAN, S.A., both dedicated to the generation of energy with agricultural biomass mainly coming from the olives.
 All of these facilities use an "all-all" sale and purchase system and are entitled to preferential Regulated Remuneration as well as guaranteed sale of the energy generated.
-For more information on the regulations governing our renewable energy generation activities.